Excited Q-Balls

 Notice that for a fixed $\kappa$, the $N=0$ and $N>0$ states do not have the same $Q$~\cite{Mai:2012cx}, so they should not be regarded as excitations of each other.
 This follows from the rolling particle analogy upon realizing that the $N>0$ states necessarily start off closer to $f_+$ in order to have sufficient energy for their additional transitions, which results in a larger integral $\int \dd\rho\,\rho^2 f^2$ and thus a larger $Q$ due to Eq.~\eqref{eq:QandE}.
-In addition, it has been shown in Ref.~\cite{Heeck:2020bau} that for stable Q-balls, i.e.~those with $E<(m_\phi Q)$, $Q$ decreases with increasing $\kappa$.
+In addition, stable Q-balls require $\dd Q/\dd \omega < 0$~\cite{Tsumagari:2008bv}, or $\dd Q/\dd \kappa <0$ in our notation, so $Q$ \emph{decreases} with increasing $\kappa$.
 Therefore, to have the $N=1$ soliton's $Q$ match a $N=0$ soliton $Q$, the $\kappa$ of the excited state must be \emph{larger} than the ground state $\kappa$.
 Generally, exciting a Q-ball from $N$ to $N+1$ requires an increase in $\kappa$ or $\omega$ to keep $Q$ the same.
 The energy (Eq.~\eqref{eq:QandE}) of the excited state for a fixed $Q$ then unavoidably increases, both due to the larger $\omega$ and because the surface integral $\int \dd\rho\,\rho^2 (f')^2$ increases with every back-and-forth transition, justifying the terminology that each larger $N$ soliton is an excited state of an $N=0$ Q-ball.